Walgreens Boots Alliance (NASDAQ:WBA) Announces Quarterly Earnings Results

-Walgreens Boots Alliance (NASDAQ:WBA – Get Free Report) posted its earnings results on Thursday.
-The pharmacy operator reported $1.20 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.82 by $0.38, Briefing.com reports.
-The firm had revenue of $37.05 billion for the quarter, compared to the consensus estimate of $35.86 billion.
-Walgreens Boots Alliance had a positive return on equity of 12.11% and a negative net margin of 4.18%.
+Walgreens Boots Alliance (NASDAQ:WBA – Get Free Report) posted its quarterly earnings results on Thursday.
+The pharmacy operator reported $1.20 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.82 by $0.38, Briefing.com reports.
+The business had revenue of $37.05 billion during the quarter, compared to analysts’ expectations of $35.86 billion.
+Walgreens Boots Alliance had a negative net margin of 4.18% and a positive return on equity of 12.11%.
 The business’s quarterly revenue was up 6.3% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.16 earnings per share.
+During the same quarter last year, the company posted $1.16 earnings per share.
 Walgreens Boots Alliance updated its FY24 guidance to $3.20-3.35 EPS and its FY 2024 guidance to 3.200-3.350 EPS.

 Walgreens Boots Alliance Stock Up 3.2 %